Blosc/bcolz/doc/reference.rst

       cols : tuple or list of carray/ndarray objects, or structured ndarray The list of column data to build the ctable object.
-        This can also be a pure NumPy structured array. names : list of strings
+        This can also be a pure NumPy structured array. names : list of strings or string
         The list of names for the columns.
+Alternatively, it can be specified as a string such as 'f0 f1' or 'f0, f1'.
 If not passed, the names will be chosen as 'f0' for the first column, 'f1' for the second and so on so forth (NumPy convention). kwargs : list of parameters or dictionary
         Allows to pass additional arguments supported by carray constructors in case new carrays need to be built.